San Sebastián de la Gomera, La Gomera (ES)

 Trolling, depending on the season, one can target species such as wahoo, bonito, barracuda, sama, amberjack, bluefish, tuna and dolphinfish.

-Deep sea fishing in La Gomera is a unique case; during the months of May, June and July one of the most impressive and emblematic species on the planet visit the island: the coveted blue marlin, and many fishing charters move their ships to the island to allow their passengers to fish in La Gomera.
+Deep sea fishing and big game fishing in La Gomera is a unique case; during the months of May, June and July one of the most impressive and emblematic species on the planet visit the island: the coveted blue marlin, and many fishing charters move their ships to the island to allow their passengers to fish in La Gomera.

 Blue Marlin: Its preferred habitat is at considerable depths, from 500m.
 But sometimes they are caught out of the port in only 70m of water.
 Blue marlin is fished by using lures, trolling behind the boat.
 The thrill of fishing in La Gomera attracts anglers from around the world who want to take on the the challenge of catching a blue marlin.